 Who says nobody hires in the Christmas week?

 2. Get in front of as many clients as you can in the next few weeks

 Sure your clients might not have any actual job briefs for you to work on right now.
 But do you know what their hiring plans are for next year?

-Call your clients and make a time see them ideally in the next couple of weeks.
-Be up front and tell them you want to catch up to talk about their growth plans for 2015 because you want to be top of mind and that you’re ready to help out.
+Call your clients and make a time to see them ideally in the next couple of weeks.
+Be up front and tell them you want to catch up to talk about their growth plans for 2018 because you want to be top of mind and that you’re ready to help out.

 Just because your clients might not be busy physically recruiting at the moment, they’ve still got businesses or teams to run.
 They’re still going to work.
 And they’ve all got to eat and most will probably need a coffee at least once a day in the next few weeks.

 So pick up the phone and book in a time to catch up.